mbchoa/aila/README.md

 1. Are you looking for a snack or full meal?
 2. Are you craving Asian or non-Asian?
+3. Which cuisine types are you interested in?

 ### Selection Criteria

-* Rank cuisines by least recently used
+* Rank cuisine types sleected by least recently ordered

 ### Cuisines